rafsaf/minimal-fastapi-postgres-template/README.md

 ### And this is it:
 uvicorn app.main:app --reload

-# You can access docs on  by default
-#
 ```
 You should then use `git init` to initialize git repository and access OpenAPI spec at http://localhost:8000/ by default.
 To customize docs url, cors and allowed hosts settings, read section about it.